alexwlchan/alexwlchan.net/src/_articles/2025/2025-11-08-detecting-av1-videos.md

 ---
-layout: post
+layout: article
 date: 2025-11-08 23:13:56 +00:00
 title: Detecting AV1-encoded videos with Python
 summary: I wrote a Python test to find videos that are encoded with AV1, so I can convert them to a codec my iPhone can play.
-tags:
+topics:
-  - video
+  - Images and videos
-  - python
+  - Python
-old_syntax_highlighting: true
 ---
 In [my previous post][av1-on-iphone], I wrote about how I've saved some AV1-encoded videos that I can't play on my iPhone.
 Eventually, I'll upgrade to a new iPhone which supports AV1, but in the meantime, I want to convert all of those videos to an older codec.